Back to home

 Transcribe and review

 Get a full timestamped transcript powered by Whisper AI.
-Review it against the original recording, making corrections where the AI may have misheard technical terminology, proper nouns, or domain-specific jargon.
-A 60-minute interview typically requires 20-30 minutes of review to reach publication-ready accuracy, compared to 4-6 hours of typing from scratch.
+Review it against the original recording, fixing spots where the AI may have misheard technical terminology, proper nouns, or domain-specific jargon.
+A 60-minute interview usually needs 20-30 minutes of review to reach publication-ready accuracy, compared to 4-6 hours of typing from scratch.

 03